SalishSeaCast/docs/storm_surges/tools.rst

 Because our model is forced with only 8 tidal constituents, our water level predictions are missing some tidal energy.
 We have attempted to correct for the missing energy in the following way.

-1. Generate a tidal prediction with constituents from the harmonic analysis (excluding long period constitents, constituents with low signal to noise ratio, and shallow water constituents).
+1. Generate a tidal prediction with constituents from the harmonic analysis (excluding long period constituents, constituents with low signal to noise ratio, and shallow water constituents).
 2. Generate a tidal prediction with only the eight constituents used to force the model.
 3. Calculate the difference between these two predictions and add to the model sea surface height as a correction.